smthemex/ComfyUI_StoryDiffusion/README.md

 ## Updates:
-**2024/09/03**
+**2024/09/05**
+*When using the SDXL monolithic model, errors may occur because the “runway” has deleted their model library.
+The solution is to upgrade to the latest version of diffusers or modify the diffuser code content.
+The modification method can be found in the link: [link](https://github.com/huggingface/diffusers/commit/d8a16635f47ac455abd61879bcc6be32dfeaa561)

+**Previous updates：**
 *The loading speed of the NF4 model is many times faster than FP8, so I recommend using the NF4 model to run Flux.
 I have included the workflow of NF4 in the example，

-**Previous updates：**
 * when easy_function fill in NF4 or nf4 ,can try NF4 FLUX ,need download weights at [link](https://huggingface.co/sayakpaul/flux.1-dev-nf4/tree/main),put weight in "comfyui/models/checkpoints/";
 * Add an "easy_function" for debugging new function.
 This time, I have added support for "auraface" in "Photomake V2".
 You can enter "auraface" into the "easy_function" to test this method
 * Flux fp8 single weights only support "Kijai/flux-fp8" or auto save's pt weights.